How to Clone a project from GitLab using Eclipse

 Step 10 – Check the status of the pipeline

 Once the Status of the pipeline changes to either failed or passed.. that means the tests are already executed.
-Here, the pipeline is passed with brown color means that the execution of the test is completed with some failures.
+Here, the pipeline is passed with brown colour means that the execution of the test is completed with some failures.

 I have added an artifact in the gitalb-ci.yml with the name “report”.
 This artifact creates a folder with the name “report” and the reports in this folder come from the path /target/surefire-reports.
 This artifact gives us an option to download the reports or browse the report.
 This report will be available for 1 hour only as mentioned in the gitlab-ci.yml.